Therapist Lindsey and a young female patient pose with patient's drawing

 The eye chart cannot test many other important visual skills that impact the day-to-day lives of adults and children, especially at school.

-Traditional eye chart exams alone do not check such skills as:
+Traditional eye chart exams alone do not check skills such as:

-- Eye Teaming
+• Eye Teaming

-- Tracking Proficiency
+• Tracking Proficiency

-- Ability to shift focus from near to far accurately
+• Ability to shift focus from near to far accurately

-- Visual Processing
+• Visual Processing

-These are problems glasses alone cannot correct, even someone with 20/20 vision can have
+These are problems glasses alone cannot correct, even someone with 20/20 vision can have serious problems in these areas.

 Vision in the Learning Environment

 As children grow and mature, over 80% of what they learn is processed through their eyes.
-No one understands how vital vision is for children’s development than parents.
+No one understands how vital vision is for children’s development than their parents.

 Leaving these problems unaddressed may cause:

-- Reading Difficulties
+• Reading Difficulties

-- Short Attention Span
+• Short Attention Span

-- Poor Sport Performance
+• Poor Athletic Performance

-- Low self esteem
+• Low self esteem